 Timbavati Game Reserve is home to one of nature’s most magnificent creatures, the white lion.
-Ancient folklore tells of a time when the local Shangaan tribe saw a bright light streaking across the sky and crash on the African savannah.
+Ancient folklore tells of a time when the local Shangaan tribe saw a bright light streaking across the sky and crashing on the African savannah.

-Timbavati Game Reserve encompasses a vast 580km2 of savannah on the western border of the Kruger National Park.
+Timbavati Game Reserve encompasses a vast 580km2 (224 square miles) of savannah on the western border of the Kruger National Park.
 The borders are unfenced and allow wildlife, including the Big Five, to migrate freely between the reserves.

-- Some of the lodges in Timbavati have private runways and you may opt to travel (approx. 1 hr 30 min) by scheduled flight directly from Johannesburg to your accommodation.
+- Some of the lodges in Timbavati have private runways, and you may opt to travel (approx. 1 hr 30 min) by scheduled flight directly from Johannesburg to your accommodation.

 - It gets scorching in the day so bring a hat, sunglasses, and sunscreen.
 You’ll also need to pack warm clothing, as evenings and early mornings can be chilly.